Orange-OpenSource/ods-android/docs/components/ImageItem.md

 Parameter | Default&nbsp;value | Description
 -- | -- | --
 `image: OdsImageItem.Image` | | Image displayed into the item
 `legendAreaDisplayType: OdsImageItem.LegendAreaDisplayType` | | Controls how the title and the icon are displayed relatively to the image.
-If set to `OdsImageItemLegendAreaDisplayType.None`, no legend area will be displayed.
+If set to `OdsImageItem.LegendAreaDisplayType.None`, no legend area will be displayed.
 `modifier: Modifier` | `Modifier` | `Modifier` applied to the image item `title: String?` | `null` | Title displayed into the image item.
 It is linked to the image and displayed according to the `legendAreaDisplayType` value.
 `icon: OdsImageItem.IconToggleButton` | `null` | Clickable icon displayed next to the `title`